jpfulton/blog/content/blog/2023-07-12-bing-and-indexnow/index.md

 updated URLs for a site.

-Refer to the following posts for alternate implementations using vendor specific APIs to accomplish the same URL submission goals as desribed in this article _without_ using IndexNow:
+Refer to the following posts for alternate implementations using vendor specific APIs to accomplish the same URL submission goals as described in this article _without_ using IndexNow:

 <Link to="/blog/2023-07-13-google-and-indexingapi/">